corecito/corecito/README.md

 ## Config

+1. Duplicate "config/default_config.yaml" file
-Duplicate "config/default_config.yaml" file.
-Rename it as "user_config.yaml" and add there your API keys and set the other values as you wish.
+2. Rename it as "user_config.yaml" and add there your API keys and set the other values as you wish

 Be careful! -> Do not set your API keys in default_config.yaml and push the file to git!

 ## Known issues